 Some nutrition experts are concerned about how trans fat information is shown on labels.
 As it stands, both natural and artificial trans fats are calculated together, although they are entirely different substances.

-Red Meat Reduces Depression
+Red Meat Reduces Depression and Anxiety

 Beef contains a variety of fats.
 Less than half of the fat content of red meat is saturated, contrary to what many might think.
-Since your brain is about two-thirds fat, and your nerves are protected by sheaths made mostly of fat, this nutrient is pretty important for your brain to function properly.
+Since your brain is about two-thirds fat and your nerves are protected by sheaths made mostly of fat, this nutrient is pretty important for your brain to function properly.

 Diets that are low in fat and cholesterol have been associated with depression.
 Several studies have shown that people who have low cholesterol tend to suffer more depression and suicidal thoughts.